nlrdev/docker-python-dev/README.md

 # Dockerize: Python - Django application

+Please note this is a development environment.
+Please read the docs before using live.

 ## Nginx reverse proxy

 The Nginx container is set up with basic config to listen on port 80 and forward all requests to the application container running Gunicorn + Django listening on port 8000.